ReScience/rescience.github.io/05-FAQ.md

 ## Does ReScience C issue DOIs (Digital Object Identifiers)?

-ReScience C itself does not, but every article published in ReScience C receives a DOI from, and is indexed in [Zenodo](https://zenodo.org/collection/user-rescience).
+ReScience C itself does not, but every article published in ReScience C receives a DOI from, and is indexed by [Zenodo](https://zenodo.org/collection/user-rescience).

 ## What is the preferred format for the accompanying article?

-We preferred LateX using the [provided template](https://github.com/rescience/template) but Word or OpenOffice are also fine if the result is similar enought ot the LaTex One.
+We prefer LateX using the [provided template](https://github.com/rescience/template) but Word or OpenOffice are also fine if the result is comparable to the PDF produced by our template.